 Whether it’s the zombie pandemic glimpsed in her debut feature Cargo or the runaway online success that made it a reality, Yolanda Ramke knows a thing or two about going viral.

-Ramke and co-director Ben Howling’s full-length adaptation of that original short will premiere at Adelaide Film Festival this week.
-It follows an infected man desperately seeking safe haven for his infant daughter before he goes full George A Romero.
+Ramke and co-director Ben Howling’s full-length adaptation of that original short – which follows an infected man desperately seeking safe haven for his infant daughter before he goes full George A Romero – premiered at Adelaide Film Festival last year.
+It's in cinemas Australia-wide this month.
 With major stars in Martin Freeman and David Gulpilil and international distribution by streaming giant Netflix (an Australian first), it’s a cinema success story for the internet age.

 The result is a uniquely Australian take on the undead genre, placing its land and culture firmly at the centre of this very personal story.
 “Obviously zombie films were kind of at their zenith with The Walking Dead, so it was important to find a point of difference,” Ramke explains.
 “In trying to put our own stamp on the genre a big part of our approach was in a way to sideline that monster element of the story.
 They’re there to provide stakes, but it’s so much more about the human aspect.